If yer’ gonna ride, know the language. Here’s a few Stagecoach Terms and Slang of the Old West.

 Team – The horses or mules pulling the stagecoach, usually consisting of four to six animals.

-Thorough Brace – A leather strap of many layers that supported the body of the stagecoach.
+Thorough Brace – A leather strap of many layers that supports the body of the stagecoach.

 Traces – The side straps by which a horse pulls the stagecoach.